casangi/casadocs/docs/tasks/task_sdintimaging.rst

    .. rubric:: Model Prediction

    For usedata=‘int’ , one may wish to save a sky model to the MeasurementSet for later use such as self-calibration.
 The **tclean** task can be used in such instances after executing sdintimaging.
-As described in `the tclean section <../casatasks.imaging.tclean.html>`__, model prediction can be done by running tclean with niter=0 and specifying savemodel=‘modelcolumn’ or ’ virtual’.
+The model prediction can be done by running tclean with niter=0 and specifying savemodel=‘modelcolumn’ or ’ virtual’.
 For example,